Popular Activities at Holiday Retirement

 Arts and Crafts

-Holiday Retirement independent living communities tend to be full of crafters.
-From water painting classes and knitting groups, to holiday crafts and magnets, there’s something for everyone in this area of interest.
+Holiday Retirement independent living communities tend to be full of talented crafters.
+From water painting classes and knitting groups, to holiday crafts and creating magnets, there’s something for everyone!

 Pool Noodle Hockey

-A great way to break the ice for new residents is yarn introductions.
-One resident tosses a ball of yarn to another resident and introduces themselves.
-That resident then tosses the yarn ball to a person who hasn’t introduced themselves.
+This is a great way to break the ice for new residents.
+In yarn introductions, one resident tosses a ball of yarn to another resident and introduces themself.
+That resident then tosses the yarn ball to a person who hasn’t introduced themself.
 The end result is a huge web of yarn that illustrates how we’re all connected and should support one another.
-If a single person pulls the yarn it affects the entire yarn web, and if you cut it, the web falls apart.
+If a single person pulls the yarn, it affects the entire yarn web and, if you cut it, the web falls apart.

-Our independent living residents tend to love a little good-natured competition.
+Our independent living residents love a little good-natured competition.
 Some of our most popular games include bingo, bean bag baseball, Wii football, balloon volleyball, and board games.

-From fitness classes like yoga, chair fitness, and tai chi, to walking clubs and spontaneous strolls, our residents like to keep physically active.
+From fitness classes like yoga, chair fitness, and tai chi, to walking clubs and spontaneous strolls, our residents enjoy staying physically active.

 Tell Your Story

 Some senior living communities have a version of Tell Your Story.
 Each month a different resident shares their life story or a special talent with the community.
 For instance, a resident at Bear Canyon Estates has been involved in weaving, embroidery, sewing, and making yarn her entire life.
 She brought in her handmade loom and demonstrated how she weaves and how to spin wool to make yarn.